 3. Dumbbell Deadlift

-How to do a dumbbell deadlift:
+Steps to perform a dumbbell deadlift:

 - Holding one dumbbell in each hand with an overhand grip, stand upright in the hip-width stance.
 Brace your core and maintain an upright posture.